filipelimavaz/reactjs-pokedex/README-english.md

 ### Demo:

+⚠️ Please be patient when using the application ⚠️ </br>
+⚠️ It is hosted on a free server and may experience instability ⚠️ </br>
-Link to the live application: [https://filipelimavaz-pokedex.netlify.app/](https://filipelimavaz-pokedex.netlify.app/)
+Link to the live application: https://filipelimavaz-pokedex.netlify.app/

 ### Features: